pngan/esp-flag-relay/README.md

 <img src="readme/IMG_5796.jpg" height="400">

-# Hardware Notes
+# Software Notes

-- ESP-8266 Micro controller, selected because it support 802.11g Wifi, and has 8 Digital Output Pins
 - AutoConnect library, to manage Wifi connection for the ESP-8266
 - HTML page sends raw HTML to the `ESP8266WebServer`.
 The button panel is simple and does not require HTML libraries.

+# Hardware Notes

+- ESP-8266 Micro controller, selected because it support 802.11g Wifi, and has 8 Digital Output Pins
 - Output stage uses `TIP-120` Darlington transistors to switch the current to each solenoid in the Flag Relay.
 These are cheaper to use than hardware relays
 - Power supply is 22V (positive centre), which is required by the Flag Relay solenoids.
 The same power supply is reduced to 3.3V using a Buck Voltage Converter

 # Circuit Diagram
 <img src="readme/circuit.png" height="400">